karakays/hibernate-enum-array/README.md

 and its type is passed along using org.hibernate.annotations.Parameter annotation.

 Now you can persist a list of enums in a table field with no further relation tables.

+Please see the test class to see a full example.

 ### DDL generation